luiswirth/bsc-thesis/src/matter/laplacian.typ

 == Eigenvalue Problem

-We first consider the Eigenvalue problem, because it's a bit simpler and the source problem, relies on the eigenvalue problem.
+We first consider the Eigenvalue problem, because it's simpler than the source problem.
+Furthermore the source problem _relies_ on the eigenvalue problem.

 The strong primal form of the Hodge-Laplace eigenvalue problem is @douglas:feec-book\
 Find $lambda in RR, u in Lambda^k (Omega)$, s.t.